 In short, instead of asymmetric encryption, these messages use symmetric encryption, where a single shared key — in this case, a password — is shared between the users.

 Mailfence’s most unique feature, though, has to be digital signatures.
 You can digitally sign OpenPGP messages you send with your private key.
 Essentially, once the message is decrypted on the recipient’s end, Mailfence will check a hash of the private key signature against a hash of the private key used to encrypt the message.
 If they match, all is well.
 If not, the message is considered void.

 Outside of all the high-level encryption, Mailfence has some practical security measures, too, including two-factor authentication with support for the best 2FA apps, perfect forward secrecy and SSL/TLS encryption for messages in transit, no matter if you’re using OpenPGP or not.

-Mailfence also forces SMTP on all outgoing messages, making plaintext messages and things like TLS downgrade attacks impossible.
+Mailfence also forces SMTP mail server on all outgoing messages, making plaintext messages and things like TLS downgrade attacks impossible.